asadqureshi12/cardiometabolic-deterioration/README.md

 **Coding quality.** Cohort eligibility depends on accurate SNOMED condition coding in the source EHR.
 A coding audit is a prerequisite for deployment.

+A proposed NHS deployment architecture including data flow, integration prerequisites, scheduling cadence, and governance boundaries is documented in `docs/clinical_safety_and_validation.md` Section 6.

 ---

 ## 5. Validation & Reproducibility